-To give readers of all ages a new unicorn book to love, I've included my favorite choices for picture books, graphic novels and early chapter books, plus some middle grade titles.
+To give readers of all ages a great book to read, I've included choices for picture books, graphic novels and early chapter books, plus some middle grade titles.
 And don't forget to print out our unicorn coloring page for extra fun!
 (Note: book covers and titles are affiliate links.)

 Happy reading (sparkles optional)!

 Do You Believe in Unicorns? by Bethanie Murguia.
 This book is so much fun!
 A white horse wearing a hat prances around.
 But is it actually a horse?
 Perhaps it is a unicorn in disguise?
 Even when the hat comes off, clever illustrations make you wonder if that horse isn't actually a unicorn.
 Or is just your imagination?
 Children will love the humor and the way the story poses questions about perspective and reality.

 Uni the Unicorn by Amy Krouse Rosenthal.
 Are little girls real?
 Uni the Unicorn believes so, even though she has heard that little girls are just a myth.
 This is such a sweet and whimsical book about the gift of finding just the right friend.

 Unicorn Thinks He's Pretty Great by Bob Shea.
 Like all Shea's books, this picture book about a unicorn who can make it rain cupcakes is quirky and funny.
 When Unicorn moves into the neighborhood, Goat is a wee bit jealous of all Unicorn's seemingly great qualities.
 He doesn't think they will be friends but a goat-cheese pizza ends up bringing them together in a most amusing manner.